chromium-cheri/openscreen/README.md

 where '4' means that you want to squash three additional commits onto an existing commit that has been uploaded for review.

+## Chromium Build Differences

+Currently, openscreen is also built in Chromium, with some build differences.
+The files that are built are determined by the `build_with_chromium` variable that comes from `//build_overrides/build.gni`.
+There are two other variables, that are themselves determined by `build_with_chromium`: `use_mdns_responder` and `use_chromium_quic`.
+These control whether the default mDNSResponder mDNS implementation and Chromium QUIC implementation clone are used, respectively.
+These are set by `//build/config/services.gni`.